exercism/csharp-analyzer/README.md

 An [analyzer][analyzer-introduction] can automatically detect issues with submissions and comment on them.

-The [C# analyzer][csharp-analyzer] implements the [analyzer interface][analyzer-interface].
+The C# analyzer implements the [analyzer interface][analyzer-interface].
 It uses [Roslyn][roslyn] to parse the submission's source code into syntax trees, which are then analyzed for known patterns.

 ## Analyzing a solution